 National Board Certified Reflexologist (American Reflexology Certification Board [ARCB]).

 Highest level diploma from Seattle Reflexology & Massage Center (Advanced Professional Level II, formerly called "Certificate of Mastery").

-Hundreds of hours of post-graduate training (see Continuing Education class list below)
+Hundreds of hours of additional post-graduate training (see "Post Graduate Studies" section below)

 Two day intensive in Neuro-Endocrine Integrated Foot, Hand and Ear Reflexology with William Flocco, founder of the Integrated method and the American Academy of Reflexology in Los Angeles (June 2017).